IBM/localK8Dev/README.md

 ```

 In order to access the service, we need to know the IP address of the virtual machine and the node port number.
-minikube provides a convenient way for getting this information.
+Minikube provides a convenient way for getting this information.

 ```console
 $ minikube service guestbook --url